List Decoding Random Euclidean Codes and Infinite Constellations: Prior work on Haar lattices

-Let us first recall two fundamental averaging formulas which are heavily used in the literature for understanding the distribution of short vectors of a random lattice drawn from Haar distribution.
+Let us first recall two fundamental averaging formulas which are heavily used in the literature for understanding the distribution of short vectors of a random lattice drawn from the Haar distribution.

-In the same seminal paper \cite{siegel-1945-first-order-avg-formula-haar} in which Siegel showed the existence and uniqueness of Haar distribution on the space of unit-covolume lattices, he also proved the following averaging formula. \begin{theorem}[\cite{siegel-1945-first-order-avg-formula-haar}] Let $\rho:\bR^n\to\bR$ be a bounded, measurable, compactly supported function.
+In the same seminal paper~\cite{siegel-1945-first-order-avg-formula-haar} in which Siegel showed the existence and uniqueness of Haar distribution on the space of unit-covolume lattices, he also proved the following averaging formula. \begin{theorem}[\cite{siegel-1945-first-order-avg-formula-haar}] Let $\rho:\bR^n\to\bR$ be a bounded, measurable, compactly supported function.
 Then

-\end{theorem} \begin{remark} The requirement that we are allowed to evaluate the function $\rho$ only at nonzero lattice points could potentially be problematic.
-One can drop this condition by paying an extra term, i.e., the value of $\rho$ at the origin, on the RHS of \ref{eqn:first-order-avg-formula} and the formula becomes
+\end{theorem} \begin{remark} The requirement that we are allowed to evaluate the function $\rho$ only at nonzero lattice points could be potentially inconvenient in applications.
+One can drop this condition by paying an extra term, i.e., the value of $\rho$ at the origin, on the RHS of Eqn.~\eqref{eqn:first-order-avg-formula} and the formula becomes